garnertb/django-classification-banner/README.md

 * Add django_classification_banner to the INSTALLED_APPS tuple in your project.
 * Make sure both template loaders and staticfiles finders includes app directories.
-* Add a CLASSIFICATION_TEXT, CLASSIFICATION_TEXT_COLOR,  and CLASSIFICATION_BACKGROUND_COLOR  as strings to your settings.py
+* Add the CLASSIFICATION_TEXT, CLASSIFICATION_TEXT_COLOR,  and CLASSIFICATION_BACKGROUND_COLOR variables to your settings.py